It might as well be the entrance to C.S. Lewis’ Narnia or J.M. Barrie’s Neverland, given the lamp-post that obscures the view.

 I see my reflection in the glass, looking outwards towards the sea whilst I wait for my food order.
 It’s the first time I’ve seen myself so pensive.

-Pebbled towers on the stadium-like harbour that surrounds the sea, erode until after generations the sands will write on future windscreens ‘they holidayed here’.
-A bird will indent the night.
-A nocturnal being will wonder into humanity – for just a second.
+Pebbled towers on the stadium-like harbour that surrounds the sea, erode until after generations the sands will write on windscreens ‘they stayed here’.
+Birds will dint the night.
+Nocturnal being will wonder into humanity – for one second.

 image 2 – Sunset at Costa Adeje, South of Tenerife, Canary Islands, Spain – Manu766 http://www.flickr.com/photos/98006763@N02/9594001090/ (accessed 2.8.2014)